 For many of the Global Geneva network, which consists of some 2,000 journalists, editors, photographers, film-makers, cartoonists and other media specialists world-wide, the quality of the entries by the Youth Writes competitors has proven encouraging.
 Numerous stories, articles or podcasts proved to be exceptional and often highly imaginative.
 Global Geneva also held its first Youth Writes workshop in March, 2019, at the Ecogia International Red Cross Training Centre in Versoix, Switzerland.
 This is also part of the magazine’s efforts to help highlight key issues of the International Geneva – and Switzerland – community worldwide.

 Depending on funding, Global Geneva is hoping to expand this initiative across Switzerland in 2019/20 with more workshops, but also the creation of Youth Writing and Journalism Clubs, and by collaborating more closely in English and in French with international and state high schools.
-It also hopes to expand the programme globally.
+It also hopes to expand the programme globally and include more participation by United Nations agencies and NGOs.
 Global Geneva is further developing other reporting initiatives, notably ‘Global Journeys’, aimed at bringing young people in direct contact with the need for quality reporting from the field.

 Global Geneva is in the process of approaching various Swiss and international foundations, sponsors and others willing to support its educational approaches.
 In the same vein, it is seeking to work with the United Nations, non-governmental organizations, Global Compact companies and other private sector institutions interested in the need for more educationally-linked public interest initiatives involving young people.